Grace of My Heart: Plot

 In 1958, Philadelphia steel heiress Edna Buxton enters and wins a talent contest.
 When she attempts to record a demo, a studio producer tells her that girl singers are not currently getting signed and record companies are even trying to get rid of the ones on their rosters.
 However, when Edna tells him that she wrote the song she wants to record, he is impressed enough to direct her to producer Joel Milner, who takes her under his wing, renames her "Denise Waverly" and invents a blue-collar persona for her.
 Milner reworks her song for a male doo-wop group, the Stylettes, as male groups are far more marketable, and the song becomes a hit.

 Denise moves to New York City and becomes a songwriter in the Brill Building.
 At a party, she meets the arrogant songwriter Howard Caszatt, and despite an awkward initial meeting, they begin a relationship.
 Denise offers to write a song specifically for her three girlfriends, which culminates in Joel auditioning the girls and creating the girl group the Luminaries.
 Howard and Denise also begin writing together and eventually get married and have a child.
-They pen a song called “Unwanted Number,” based on a young girl's unwanted pregnancy.
+They pen a song called "Unwanted Number," based on a young girl's unwanted pregnancy.
 Although it is banned from radio, it attracts the attention of prominent and influential disc jockey John Murray, who, despite the negative attention around the song, credits Denise with sparking the girl group craze.

 Joel recruits the beautiful English songwriter Cheryl Steed, who immediately catches Howard's eye, and initially, Denise's disdain.
-Cheryl diffuses Denise’s suspicion by informing her that she already has a songwriting partner – her husband Matthew.
+Cheryl diffuses Denise's suspicion by informing her that she already has a songwriting partner – her husband Matthew.
 Joel tasks Denise and Cheryl with writing a song for the ingénue singer Kelly Porter.
-The two women bond over the realization that the young songstress is in a closeted lesbian relationship with her roommate Marion.
+The two women bond over the realization that the young singer is in a closeted lesbian relationship with her roommate Marion.
 They write the coded song "My Secret Love" for Kelly, which becomes a hit.

-Denise’s relationship with Howard becomes strained due to his philandering with other women.
-When she learns she is pregnant with Howard's second baby, Cheryl convinces her to see an obstetrician, who safely performs an illegal abortion.
+Denise's relationship with Howard becomes strained due to his philandering with other women.
+When she learns she is pregnant with Howard's second baby, Cheryl convinces her to see an obstetrician, who safely performs an abortion.
 Denise and Cheryl then become close friends and Denise eventually breaks up with Howard.